p2panda/handbook/CONTRIBUTING.md

 - We try to write in British English.

-- Module-level docstrings are not followed by a newline
+- Module-level docstrings are not followed by a newline.

   ```rust
   //!
 Create, sign, encode and decode [`Bamboo`] entries.